bblodfon/usefun/README.md

 ```
 ## Examples

 See examples in the functions documentation and in the respective tests.
-Also various functions from this package have been used in this [biomarker analysis](https://bblodfon.github.io/gitsbe-model-analysis/atopo/cell-lines-2500/).
+For a full biomarker analysis that uses various functions from this package, see [this report](https://druglogics.github.io/gitsbe-model-analysis/atopo/cell-lines-2500/).